Introduction and Significance of Tribal Tour:

 Facets of the Tour

 Tour in and around Gir Forest and Junagarh area bears the chance of spotting Sidhi tribes busy in their daily chores of hunting and forest activities.
-Sidhi people can be seen roaming around in traditional frock style dress called Ijar.
-Women wear silver coloured and golden ornaments and men wear agate rings and Kantha around the neck.
+Sidhi people can be seen roaming around in traditional frock-style dresses called Ijar.
+Women wear silver-coloured and golden ornaments and men wear agate rings and Kantha around the neck.

-Sidhis found in Zafrabad, Surendranagar, and Jhambur of Junagadh in the Saurashtra region are famous for Dhamal dance and Gomo songs in African Swahili language , generally celebrated on successful hunting mission, marriages and other religious ceremonies.
+Sidhis found in Zafrabad, Surendranagar, and Jhambur of Junagadh in the Saurashtra region are famous for the Dhamal dance and Gomo songs in African Swahili language, generally celebrated on successful hunting missions, marriages, and other religious ceremonies.
 An exclusive characteristic of their Dhamal dance is the act of tossing a coconut high up in the air and cracking it on their head successfully.
 Sidhi people also perform a daring act of walking on live coals bare feet.
-Their activities demonstrates a flexible neck and waist movement, dancing to a quicker rhythm at traditional drums.
-This amazing dancing form has been reserved and inherited by following generations of the Sidhis.
+Their activities demonstrate a flexible neck and waist movement, dancing to a quicker rhythm at traditional drums.
+This amazing dancing form has been reserved and inherited by the following generations of the Sidhis.

-Tribal tours also encompasses various facets of tribal food and eating habits.
-Sidhis have a very typical food habit.
-They are fond of Pan, Supari and Jarda and not fond of Mahuva or alcohol.
-Tribal tours for Sidhi tribes depicts distinctive festival tribal dishes like mutton, fish, korma, Haleem, khichada and paya and regular vegetarian Gujarati dishes.
-Important information like they only consume halal meat are also discussed during such tours.
+Tribal tours also encompass various facets of tribal food and eating habits.
+Sidhis have very typical food habits.
+They are fond of Pan, Supari, and Jarda and not fond of Mahuva or alcohol.
+Tribal tours for Sidhi tribes depict distinctive festival tribal dishes like mutton, fish, korma, Haleem, khichadi, and paya and regular vegetarian Gujarati dishes.
+Important information like they only consume halal meat is also discussed during such tours.

 During tribal excursions, tourists also enhance their knowledge in terms of cultural sociology.
-Like for Sidhi communities, facts about their social customs are exhibited.
-Sidhi woman place themselves in lower strata than men and participate in all social festivals and ceremonies with the male counterparts.
-Strikingly Sidhi woman actively contribute in all livelihood options like agriculture and forest activities, collection of fuel, drinking water and fruits.
-Woman also work in households and possess no political and society control authorities.
+As for Sidhi communities, facts about their social customs are exhibited.
+Sidhi women place themselves in lower strata than men and participate in all social festivals and ceremonies with their male counterparts.
+Strikingly Sidhi women actively contribute to all livelihood options like agriculture and forest activities, collection of fuel, drinking water, and fruits.
+Women also work in households and possess no political and society control authority.

 Facets of the Tour